Nekiwo/SpacePathCalculator/README.md

 # Everything Space!
-A TypeScript project that teaches you everything about space in 10 minutes<br/>
+A TypeScript project that teaches you everything about space<br/>

 ## Important
 Currently this project is not completed, no reason to build yet